jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 Challenges such as continuously adapting to evolving compliance requirements and conducting thorough audits resonate with 41% of respondents.
 These findings highlight the dynamic nature of cloud compliance and the necessity for organizations to integrate continuous compliance mechanisms throughout their cloud operations.

 Which part of the cloud compliance process is the most challenging? (select all that apply)
-*   Lack of staff expertise/knowledge - 48%
+![Chart showing cloud compliance challenges]

-*   Continuously staying in compliance as cloud environments change - 41%
+- Lack of staff expertise/knowledge 48%
-*   Going through audit/risk assessment within the cloud environment - 41%
+- Continuously staying in compliance as cloud environments change 41%
-*   Monitoring for new vulnerabilities in cloud services that must be secured - 40%
+- Going through audit/risk assessment within the cloud environment 41%
-*   Monitoring for compliance with policies and procedures - 39%
+- Monitoring for new vulnerabilities in cloud services that must be secured 40%
-*   Staying up to date about new/changing compliance and regulatory requirements - 38%
+- Monitoring for compliance with policies and procedures 39%
-*   Data quality and integrity in regulatory reporting - 28%
+- Staying up to date about new/changing compliance and regulatory requirements 38%
-*   Scaling and automating compliance activities - 28%
+- Data quality and integrity in regulatory reporting 28%
-*   Applying/following the shared responsibility model - 24%
+- Scaling and automating compliance activities 28%

-*The chart accompanying this text is a bar chart showing the most challenging parts of the cloud compliance process, with the largest bar representing "Lack of staff expertise/knowledge" at 48%.*
+- Applying/following the shared responsibility model 24%

 To navigate compliance, it’s essential for organizations to foster a culture of continuous learning, automate compliance processes where possible, and ensure compliance practices are embedded within the cloud deployment lifecycle.
 This strategy not only mitigates the risk of non-compliance but also aligns with the broader objectives of agility and security in the cloud.